drfcozapata/vue-router-spanish/packages/docs/guide/essentials/dynamic-matching.md

 // ...

 onBeforeRouteUpdate(async (to, from) => {
-  // react to route changes...
-  userData.value = await fetchUser(to.params.id)
+  // reaccionar a los cambios de ruta... userData.value = await fetchUser(to.params.id)
 })
 </script>